saifurrahmantanvir/data-structure-and-algorithm-js/README.md

 **16. Binary Search Trees**

 Everything about trees, binary trees, specially binary search trees.
 How to insert and find a node in a binary search tree.
+Tree traversal with breadth first and depth first search(in order, preorder, postorder)

+**17. Binary Heaps**

+Everything about binary heaps and priority queues.
+How to insert and extract max from a binary heap.
+How to implement priority queues from binary heaps and enqueue and dequeue from a priority queue.

 Note By - Saifur rahman Tanvir